-Postpartum care is deeply personal and I am so grateful to walk beside you during this precious period after birth.
-My role is to meet you exactly where you are—emotionally, physically, culturally, and spiritually—offering steady, compassionate support during the early weeks after birth or adoption.
-This can include, but is not limited to:
+Postpartum care is deeply personal, and I am so grateful to walk beside you during this precious period after birth.
+My role is to meet you exactly where you are—emotionally, physically, culturally, and spiritually—offering steady, compassionate support during the early weeks & months after birth or adoption🌱

 The “fourth trimester” (the first 12 weeks after birth) is a time of immense change.
 I offer an unrushed, judgment-free space for you to share, reflect, and process your experience.